-'Obstetric review will be undertaken when a delay in the second stage is diagnosed and ongoing review by an obstetrician will be performed every 15-30 minutes.
+Obstetric review will be undertaken when a delay in the second stage is diagnosed and ongoing review by an obstetrician will be performed every 15-30 minutes.
 Commencing oxytocin at this stage must not be undertaken without full assessment by an obstetrician.
-Use oxytocin with extreme caution in multiparous women.'
+Use oxytocin with extreme caution in multiparous pregnant patients.

-Dural tap- only if the woman has a headache which worsens with pushing
+• Dural tap- only if the pregnant patient has a headache which worsens with pushing